wordofwarning/wordofwarning.org/current/2024-worksahead/programme/index.md

 <hr>
 **Jamil Keating** · *Shoeshine*

 Jamil is a theatre-maker, writer, and performer.
 His first full solo work, [2015's *Affected*](/archive/2015-worksahead/keating), was a Works Ahead commission by hÅb.
 He's made work for [2020's Botanic](/archive/2020-autumnwinter/botanic), Emergency, and Hazard (as Tracey Lumpkin).
-He's also been an emerging artist in residence at the Whitworth.
+He's also been an emerging artist in residence at the Whitworth and is generally found causing mischief in the city.

 Insta <a href="https://instagram.com/jamil.k1011" target="_blank">@jamil.k1011</a>
 <hr>
-**Kelvin Atmadibrata** · *untitled*
+**Kelvin Atmadibrata** · *But nothing happened*

+*A carp climbing up a waterfall to become a dragon.*<br>A work-in-progress performance involving text, movement, and objects as installations.

+Content Warning: please click [here](/warnings).

 Kelvin recruits superpowers awakened by puberty and adolescent fantasy, personifying power and strength into fanfiction antiheroes to contest the masculine meta and erotica.
 He works primarily with performance, often accompanied by and translated into drawings, mixed media collages, and objects compiled as installations.
 Approached as bricolages, Kelvin translates narratives and recreates personifications based on role-playing video game theories and pop mythologies.